pfdubois/BridgeBidding/source/TwoSuitedDefense.rst

 .. rubric:: Example: Michael's Cue Bid Defense

 .. index::
-   pair: two-suited bids; defense to
+   single: two-suited bids; defense to Michaels
-   pair: convention; Michael's Cue Bid
+   single: Michaels Cue Bid; defense against
-   pair: convention; lower-lower defense
+   pair: convention; lower-lower

 Partner opens 1♦︎, and your RHO overcalls 2♦︎, showing both majors.
 That makes the majors "their" suits and the minors "our" suits.
 Then your bids mean: